Work, identity, and technology.

 Policy Reports

-A survey analysis on the use of grocery delivery in Detroit and its connections to transportation access challenges.
+A survey analysis on the use of grocery delivery services in Detroit and its linkages to transportation access challenges.

-Erykah speaking on a panel at the Digital IDEAS Summer Institute with coauthors Ellie Abrons, Germaine Halegoua, and Matthew Bui (Left to Right).
+Erykah presenting early research on artificial intelligence policymaking with coauthors Ellie Abrons, Germaine Halegoua, and Matthew Bui (Left to Right).
+2025 Digital IDEAS Institute, Ann Arbor, MI.